DnD 5e - Ranger Spell List Breakdown

 - PHB: An excellent resource, both in terms of healing and utility.
 A Druid can usually spare a prepared spell so that they can dump spells into Goodberry at the end of the day, but that may be harder for a Ranger since you get such a small number of spells known.
 Still, dumping your spell slots into a pile of goodberries the day before you leave on an adventure will give you a helpful pad of hit points that you can quickly use to heal after combat without resortin to a short rest.

 - PHB: This shouldn't be a go-to option, but it's a nice way to handle tightly-packed groups of weak foes.
 Just don't rely on it too heavily, as it will eat your spell slots quickly without a big payoff.

 - PHB: The Ranger's bread and butter.
-Hunter Rangers will spend the bulk of their time using Concentration on Hunter's Mark while they focus down single foes before switching to the next foe.
-The 1-hour duration means that you can get a ton of mileage out of one spell slot, but unless you're fighting at Range you'll need to constantly worry about making saves to maintain Concentration.
+Many rangers will spend the bulk of their time using Concentration on Hunter's Mark while they focus fire upon single foes before switching to the next foe.
+The 1-hour duration (more if you upcast the spell) means that you can get a ton of mileage out of one spell slot, but unless you're fighting at Range you'll need to constantly worry about making saves to maintain Concentration.

 - PHB: Too situational.

 - PHB: An extra 10 ft. of movement is always nice, and the 1-hour duration means that you can enjoy it for a long time on one spell slot.
 If you're playing a slow race or if you just want some extra manevuerability this is a great addition.

 - PHB (Optional): A decent way to deal ongoing damage to an enemy with poor Constitution saves which you're having trouble hitting (like a spellcaster with defensive buffs), but it only works with melee weapon attacks, it requires Concentration, and your save DC is likely too low to make this reliable in the vast majority of fights.